 But I want to be clear- the reason I even mention these sad truths is to highlight how love has simply overcome all of them.
 They are not the things we choose to focus on.
 He may not have seen me at our wedding, but he got to hear me laughing through my tears as I recited my vows to him and vice versa.
 We got to have our first dance to a song he wrote to propose to me that we then recorded together as a duet.
 We may not get to hike together, but we still go on walks, travel, share a lifelong love for creating and performing music, and enjoy time spent with our family and friends.
 And even if he can’t see her, I know he will be the BEST dad ever to our little girl, and I couldn’t be more excited to experience the next chapter of our lives together- the messy, frustrating, and difficult and the unexpected, beautiful, and extraordinary.
 Because if life has taught us anything, it’s that love makes anything possible.”

 This story was submitted to Love What Matters by Emma Millard of Oak Ridge, NC.
 You can follow their journey on her Instagram, her husband Tyler’s Instagram, and their music duo Instagram.
 You can also find their music, Ghosts of Liberty, on all music platforms.
-Submit your own story and be sure to subscribe to our free email newsletter for our best stories, and our Youtube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here: